Introduction To Digital Learning For Older Adults

 SeniorNet was first established in Wellington in 1992

-The concept of SeniorNet emerged in 1986 in the USA from a research project at the University of San Francisco.
-The projects aim was to determine if computers and telecommunications could enhance the lives of older adults.
-SeniorNet was first established in New Zealand in 1992.
+The concept of SeniorNet emerged in 1986 in the USA from a PhD research project (by a lady called Mary Forlong) at the University of San Francisco.
+Her subject was communicating with the elderly and the idea of imparting computer skills to Seniors in an informal atmosphere.
+The project’s aim was to determine if computers and telecommunications could enhance the lives of older adults.
+This led to the formation of SeniorNet Learning Centres in the USA.